Lincoln325/EAI_Test/README.md

 ## Prompt 1
 The code provides a raw solution for butterfly counting and doesn't achieve fly-in-fly-out detection.
 The solution uses frame differencing to identify the initial ROI, then uses the histogram of the ROI to conduct back projection to develop a new ROI for butterfly segmentation.

 Please run the following command in the prompt_1 folder to execute the code.
+A pop up window should display the video with the butterfly counts and the detected ROI.

 ```bash
 python prompt_1.py